 The famous roar as the tapes rise for the first race on Tuesday signals the moment when the 12 month wait is over and racing’s favourite fixture is back.

 The first day of The Festival features the most important hurdle race of the season, the Stan James Champion Hurdle, won in 2016 by the wonder mare Annie Power.

 She scored in a course record time of 3m 45.10s, eclipsing the previous record of 3m 45.25s set by Jezki in 2014 and became the first mare since Flakey Dove in 1994 to win the Champion Hurdle and only the fourth in the race’s history.

 The crowd on the first day of The Festival was 67,770, up 4,521 on the 2015 figure.

 Champion Day in 2017 is on Tuesday 14th March and tickets are on sale now.
-Early bird price increase on 29th January 2017, don’t miss out!
+Early bird price increase at midnight on Sunday 12th March 2017, don’t miss out!

 For The Open Saturday and over the four days of The Festival, Cheltenham operates three separate enclosures – Club, Tattersalls and Best Mate.
 Detailed below are the facilities that are available in the three different enclosures.

 View of the pre parade paddock, paddock and winner’s enclosure

 Access to Guinness village (festival only)

 Access to Final Flight Bar